xtdb/xtdb-tutorial/8-await-transactions.nextjournal.md

 > ## Caution
 >
 > *XTDB is fundamentally asynchronous: you submit a transaction to the central transaction log - then, later, each individual xtdb node reads the transaction from the log and indexes it.
-If you submit a transaction and then run a query without explicitly waiting for the node to have indexed the transaction, you’re not guaranteed that your query will reflect your recent transaction.
-On a small use-case, you might get lucky - but, if you want to reliably read your writes, use `await-tx`.
-If you’re ingesting a large batch of data though, calling `await-tx` after every transaction will slow the process significantly - you only need to await the final transaction to know that all of the preceding transactions are available.*
+> If you submit a transaction and then run a query without explicitly waiting for the node to have indexed the transaction, you’re not guaranteed that your query will reflect your recent transaction.
+> On a small use-case, you might get lucky - but, if you want to reliably read your writes, use `await-tx`.
+> If you’re ingesting a large batch of data though, calling `await-tx` after every transaction will slow the process significantly - you only need to await the final transaction to know that all of the preceding transactions are available.*

 You show this to the manager at the passport control office.
 They are happy that this will work.

-> Thank you, this will save us so much time in dealing with missing traveler information.
-As a token of our gratitude, we would like to grant you with free entry to the planet.
+> Thank you, this will save us so much time in dealing with missing traveller information.
+> As a token of our gratitude, we would like to grant you with free entry to the planet.

 You graciously accept.
-For the passport you must provide your origin planet, name and also a chosen name.
-Many people come to Kepra-5 in order to start fresh, so your chosen name can be anything you wish.
+For the passport, you must provide your origin planet, name and also a chosen name.
+Many people come to Kepra-5 to start fresh, so your chosen name can be anything you wish.

 Once chosen you can not easily change it, so you think carefully.